Philosophy

 Despite working cooperatively together for thousands of years and selectively breeding them to produce specific shapes, sizes, temperaments, and abilities, we still struggle to understand and communicate clearly with our dogs.

-We have a responsibility to learn how to communicate with them in a manner that they understand, and teach them what is acceptable or unacceptable by providing them with meaningful feedback in both situations.
-Otherwise, in the case of a dog with behavioral issues, we risk condemning them to a life of constant rehoming or worse yet, the shelter or euthanasia.
-Even if the dog stays in their home, they probably can’t be included in many of the family activities and often it prevents us from developing a meaningful bond with them.
-The dog without any serious behavioral issues still potentially has a lot to gain from the humans in their life learning how to provide proper leadership—more inclusion, more freedom, less anxiety, and better coping skills and impulse control!
+We have a responsibility to communicate with our dogs in a manner that can affectively teach them what is acceptable or unacceptable by providing them with meaningful feedback in both of those situations.
+Otherwise, in the case of a dog with serious behavioral issues, we risk condemning them to a life of constant rehoming or worse yet, the shelter, or even euthanasia.
+Even if the dog does stay in their home, they probably can’t be included in many of the family activities, and often it prevents us from developing a meaningful bond with them.
+The dog without any serious behavioral issues still potentially has a lot to gain from proper training.
+More inclusion, more freedom, less anxiety, and better coping skills and impulse control!
+It truly is the path to a long life of fulfillment.

-In light of increasing incidents across the nation, I also think it’s worth mentioning that if you own a large power breed dog it is absolutely, unequivocally your responsibility to ensure that you have control over your dog’s behavior.
+In light of increasing dog related injuries and deaths across the nation: If you own a large power breed dog it is absolutely, unequivocally your responsibility to ensure that you have control over your dog’s behavior at all times.
 They have the potential to inflict injury and death.
 Reality is chaotic.
 You never know what is going to happen.
-People do stupid things, accidents happen, management fails.
+People do stupid things, accidents happen, management fails, and dogs do dog things.
+They do not have a moral compass like a human being.
+They simply do what comes naturally unless you train them to do something else.
 Be a responsible dog owner, and train your dog!
+Everybody appreciates it!

 Accountability is Compassion

 Don’t allow your dog to do things that you hate.
 It will sabotage his life and your relationship.
 That is not compassion.
-The good news is I can show you how to hold your dog accountable in an unemotional manner.
+The good news is I can show you how to calmly hold your dog accountable.
 No yelling, no screaming, and no anger or frustration!
 Your dog won’t take it personally.
 And you can finally live harmoniously together.
 Many times we don’t even realize how much our dog’s behavior is affecting our lives.
 We just kind of get used to it, and it becomes normal.
 Normal can be better!

-If you have tried using well-timed cookies or teaching your dog alternative or incompatible behaviors (i.e. “sit” to stop jumping) to stop unwanted behaviors and it isn’t working, you are not alone.
+If you have tried using well-timed cookies or teaching your dog alternative or incompatible behaviors (i.e., “sit” to stop jumping) to stop unwanted behaviors, and it isn’t working, you are not alone.
+That is totally normal, and there is nothing wrong with your dog!
 Unwanted behaviors need to be addressed directly.
 You need to learn to properly correct your dog and rewire their brain to make different neural connections.
 Once this is accomplished, you can reward better choices to build up and solidify new habits.
-Yes, there could eventually be a natural reduction in a bad behavior over time by increasing a preferable behavior, but not only can that take a very long time, the old behavior still remains an in tact part of the dog’s repertoire, and will likely still be practiced because there is simply no reason not to when the impulse occurs (fail).
-You are telling your dog what you like but not what you don’t like.
+You will never be successful at eliminating a behavior by telling your dog what you like but not what you don’t like.
 You are withholding information from your dog.

 I can help you with this.
 See my services page and consider what might be right for you!
 Your dog is just doing what works—change that and change your life!
 Change your relationship, and change your outlook!